 Sort characteristics and non-characteristics of empathy

 Home connections are perfect ways to practice skills and reinforce what you’re teaching in class.
-The home connection sheet from The Encouraging Classroom helps facilitate conversations about empathy with parents and guardians.
+The home connection sheet from The Social Emotional Learning Curriculum helps facilitate conversations about empathy with parents and guardians.
 By encouraging parents to discuss specific scenarios which require empathy, your students can make that home-school connection.

-One of my favorite things about The Encouraging Classroom character curriculum is connecting reading and writing to what the students are learning in class.
+One of our favorite things about The Social Emotional Learning character curriculum is connecting reading and writing to what the students are learning in class.
 The empathy resources include passages at 1st grade and 2nd grade reading level.
 Passages are perfect to use in reading centers, with a whole group, or independently.
 First, students read the passage.
 The passage has a difficult situation involving empathy but it does not have an ending.
 Next, the students need to decide how to respond to the situation with guided writing and reflection.